-With those expert tips, you’re well on your way to boosting your blog’s social shares.
+With these expert tips, you’re well on your way to boosting your blog’s social shares.
 However, we’ve gathered ten more top tips for you to implement.

 Get 5 Bonus Tips!
 We’ve created a bonus of five exclusive tips that aren’t shared in this article.
 Jump straight to the bottom to get them instantly!